 Fresh fish fillets

-I love using flounder for this recipe because of its buttery texture.
-The thinner the fillets, the crispier your fish will be!
+I love using flounder or cod for this recipe because of its buttery texture.
+The thinner the fillets, the crispier your fish will be.

 You can use regular unseasoned breadcrumbs, panko crumbs, or your favorite gluten-free crumbs

 For this recipe, I use unsweetened coconut flakes that are finely shredded.
 If your flakes are a little larger, pulse them for 30 seconds in a food processor until they’re fine.